Restaurant Marketing

 Omnichannel Marketing Multichannel Marketing Platform-Enabled Omnichannel

-Seamless customer experience across touchpoints Different experiences on different channels Consistent experience enforced by shared data layer
+Seamless customer experience across touchpoints Different experiences on different channels Consistent experience enforced by a shared data layer

 Consistent messaging and branding Potentially inconsistent messaging Brand guidelines enforced across all outputs